fengjixuchui/HyperVisor-Injector/README.md

 # private source is up for sale discord : skeng#9524
 - reasonable price offers for the source please
 - i accept BTC | ETH | CashApp
-# be kind leave a star :)
+# be kind leave a star if it works for you:)

+# version 1.1
+- status : undetected

 # How to use
-- similar to my other injectors this will require you to use the window class name to inject into games  rename dll to [ rwx1.dll ]
+- similar to my other injectors this will require you to use the window class name to inject into games  rename dll to rwx1.dll -> no this is not a rwx injector
-- supported windows versions 1903 up till 20h2
+- supports all windows versions

-# games ive tested on so far
-- Rust
-- Lost ark
-- Valorant
-- Apex Legends
-- Rainbow Six Siege
-- Fortnite
+- put your dll in the same folder as the injector
+- run your game then open the injector
+- type out your window class name
-- Valorant
+- then inject
+- wait around 10-20 seconds for it to initalize

+## Supports Intel + Amd Cpu's

 ## Injection methods
 - Manual Map